Skip to main content

 Prospective PhD/ EdD/ MPhil Applications

-My research program critically investigates how different sources of influence give rise to educational inequality and other complex issues that require comprehensive educational solutions in the form of educational policy, leadership and practice.
-It adopts an ecological perspective encompassing three strands involving sociocultural, home, and school factors to unravel this complexity.
+My research program critically investigates how different sources of influence (home, school, sociocultural, technological) give rise to educational inequality and other complex issues that require comprehensive educational solutions in the form of educational policy, leadership, and practice, and school-home partnerships.
 In my research, I have employed both theoretical and empirical analyses.
-In particular, I employ a comprehensive suite of methodological approaches, including (a) multilevel modelling and latent class/profile analysis to examine international large-scale datasets such as those from the Programme for International Student Assessment (PISA); and (b) state-of-the-art three-level meta-analysis and meta-ethnography for integrative, systematic reviews of quantitative and qualitative studies respectively.
+In particular, I employ a comprehensive suite of methodological approaches, including (a) multilevel modelling and latent class/profile analysis to examine international large-scale datasets such as those from the Programme for International Student Assessment (PISA); and (b) umbrella review, three-level meta-analysis, meta-ethnography, and systematic review to synthesize findings from quantitative and qualitative studies respectively.

-1. 2022 Research Output Prize for article 'How school leadership practices relate to student outcomes: Insights from a three-level meta-analysis' published in Educational Management Adminstration & Leadership
+3. 2022 Research Output Prize for article 'How school leadership practices relate to student outcomes: Insights from a three-level meta-analysis' published in Educational Management Administration & Leadership

 External Grants Received and Projects Undertaken: